mitre-public/open-aria/open-aria-airborne/airborneDataSpec_v3.md

 courseDelta                   The number of degrees between the heading of the two aircraft

 closestTower                  The field only appears when `isNearTower` is true.
 It provides the
-                              tower's three digit code and its type.
+                              tower's three-digit code and its type.
 Possible types are: `TRACON`, `CTT`, `TOWER`, and `CENTER`

 eventDate                     A UTC date for the event in the format "YYYY-MM-DD"